Regardless of your health status, you need to be aware of VOC's and have a plan for dealing with this harmful form of air pollution.

 Activated Carbon is EssentialAir cleaners use a wide variety of technologies to remove chemicals and airborne particles from the air, but when it comes to removing VOCs, activated carbon air filters are likely the most important component.
 Activated carbon is excellent for the removal of gaseous elements, thanks in large part to the high surface space and the process of adsorption.

-HEPA filters in air cleaners are also useful for removing airborne particulates, but they are not be able to capture the extremely small gases that make up VOCs.
-HEPA filters can certainly remove extremely small particles, but in many cases the VOC particles are too small even for a HEPA filter.
+High efficiency air filters and strong motors in air purifiers are also useful for removing airborne particulates, but they are not be able to capture the extremely small gases that make up VOCs.
+These filters can certainly remove extremely small particles, but in many cases the VOC particles are too small even for these filters.
 This is why having an activated carbon filter is essential.

 Making Sure You Have the Right Air PurifierTo learn more about air purifier technology, visit our Air Quality Education Center.
 We want you to make a confident decision for your air purification needs.
 Whether you are looking for a small purifier for a child’s bedroom or a large unit to improve indoor air quality in a commercial office space, you’ll find the tools and information to make the right choice.